 MSE Program Structure

-The Robotics MSE hosts two options: the course-work option (10 full-time academic courses) and an essay option (8 full-time academic courses and a Master’s Essay).
+The Robotics MSE hosts two options: the course-work option (10 full-time academic courses) and a research essay/internship option (8 full-time academic courses and a master’s essay or internship with report).
 Aside from required courses and electives, students will complete course-work in a specialization track: